molikSingla/CRUD-Operation-in-React/README.md

 - TailwindCss

 ## Features
-- Save your Expenses in LocalStorage
+- Save your Expenses in Browser
 - Can perform Add Expense, Delete Expense, Update Expense, Read Expense

 Thank You